 09 of 10

-Specialty kamaboko are steamed cylinder shaped kamaboko, and when sliced, present beautiful designs such as trees, flowers, intricate kanji (Chinese characters) or other art, such as animal characters.
-Specialty kamaboko are often served as part of osechi ryori, or Japanese New Year's food.
+Specialty kamaboko is steamed cylinder shaped kamaboko, and when sliced, present beautiful designs such as trees, flowers, intricate kanji (Chinese characters), or other art, such as animals.
+Specialty kamaboko is often served as part of osechi ryori, or Japanese New Year's food.

 10 of 10